-Officially, most Iranians follow the official state religion, Shia Islam.
-A significant minority (10%) follow Sunni Islam.
-However, recent research found that only around 32% of Iranians still call themselves Shia adherents.
-Iran's Constitution recognizes four religious groups: Muslims, Zoroastrians, Jews and Christians.
-Iranians must declare themselves as one of these in order to claim legal rights, including entrance to university.
+Officially, most Iranians follow the official state religion: Shia Islam, with a significant minority (10%) following Sunni Islam.
+However, recent research found that only around 32% of the Iranians still call themselves Shia adherents.
+Iran's Constitution recognizes four religious groups: Muslims, Zoroastrians, Jews, and Christians.
+Iranians must declare to be one of these in order to claim legal rights, including entrance to university.
 Everyone who is not Shia Muslim experiences discrimination and limitations, and even some Shia Sufi groups are put under pressure by the government.
-Unrecognized minorities (converts to Christianity, Bahai, Dervish and non-believers) experience serious violations.
+Unrecognized minorities (converts to Christianity, Bahá'i, Dervish and non-believers) experience serious violations.